DIY Pantry Shelf

 You are almost done!
 Now you will mount your stands to the wall and add your shelving.

 This part is super simple.
 Add three 8 foot boards to each shelf and space them equally.
-Drill the 2 inch screw up through the BOTTOM of the shelf into the 8 foot board.
+Drill the 2 1/2" Wood Screws up through the BOTTOM of the shelf into the 8 foot board.
 This is so you can not see the screws.

 Your shelf is now complete!
-You have built a large pantry shelf for under $50!
-If you want ideas on how to add and organize this space, check out my blog post on pantry organization here.and let's take one more look of it all styled up!
+You have built a large pantry shelf for under $50! and let's take one more look of it all styled up!
 To see how I styled my pantry shelf, check out my post here and for more fun projects be sure to check out my blog here.